pearcej/cppds/_sources/Trees/NodesandReferences.rst

 Notice that in :ref:`Listing 4 <lst_nar>`, the constructor function expects to get some kind of object to store in the root.
-Just like you can store any object you like in a list, the root object of a tree can be a reference to any object.
+Just like you can store any object you like in an array, the root object of a tree can be a reference to any object.
 For our early examples, we will store the name of the node as the root value.
 Using nodes and references to represent the tree in :ref:`Figure 2 <fig_treerec>`, we would create six instances of the